choisimo/SlideCraft-ai/docs/backend/env.md

 ## Validation Guidance
 - Validate at boot using a schema library (e.g., Zod).
 Exit(1) on failure with clear messages.
 - Conditional requirements based on STORAGE_PROVIDER.
-- In dev, allow placeholders for DB_URL, JWT_SECRET, etc., but warn loudly.
+- In dev, allow non-production values for DB_URL, JWT_SECRET, etc., but warn loudly.

 ## Example Defaults (.env.defaults)
 See repository root .env.defaults for safe defaults you can override locally.